 Monetary policy

-The central bank has several instruments to influence the economy, including policy rates, market operations, and reserve requirements.
-To increase aggregate demand, the central bank will loosen monetary policy (expansionary monetary policy), which will lead to an increase in the money supply in the economy, making commercial banks have more funds to lend.
+The central bank has several instruments to influence the aggregate demand, including policy rates, market operations, and reserve requirements.
+To increase aggregate demand, the central bank will loosen monetary policy (expansionary monetary policy), which will increase the money supply in the economy, giving commercial banks more funds to lend.

 An increase in the money supply pushes down interest rates in the economy.
 Lower interest rates reduce investment costs, leading businesses to buy capital goods.